 The SBA Emerging Leaders Initiative is a federal training initiative that specifically focuses on executives of businesses poised for growth in historically challenged communities.
 The initiative provides these executives with the organizational framework, resource network, and motivation required to build sustainable businesses and promote the economic development within urban communities.

 Over the course of seven months, participants are given the opportunity to work with experienced mentors, attend specialized workshops and develop connections with their peers, city leaders, and the financial community.
-Recruitment for the Emerging Leaders Initiative occurs on an annual basis, beginning in February and classes begin in April.
+Recruitment for the Emerging Leaders Initiative occurs on an annual basis, beginning in February and classes typically begin in April.
 The Initiative incorporates a curriculum that is research-based and nationally scalable (expanding from 10 to 27 communities since 2008), enabling participating businesses to engage in focused development and expansion strategies, including options for accessing new capital and securing government contracts.

 Government statistics confirm that underserved small businesses are the engines of sustained economic growth and job creation.
 Small businesses in underserved cities added close to three times as many jobs to their local economies as large companies over the last decade.
 SBA launched the Initiative to capitalize on this proven capacity for stimulating jobs and growth in America’s cities.
-Each year, at least 200 businesses are expected to participate in the training.

 Eligibility and Requirements